simpleairquality/SimpleAQ-Device/README.md

 ```

 If everything is configured correctly and the device has network connectivity, your device should be auto-configured on boot and automatically start sending readings to InfluxDB.

+### Configuring Your Device Using Bluetooth

+TODO:  Document using the `bluetooth_client.py` Python utility.

 # Troubleshooting